B0zhnev/aeranta/resume.md

 ##  Key Achievements

-- Designed and implemented the structure of a Django web application using multiple APIs: OpenWeather, Auroras.live, and IPGAstronomy for detailed monitoring of weather and phenomena at user-selected locations.
+- Designed and implemented the stlsructure of a Django web application using multiple APIs: OpenWeather, Auroras.live, and IPGAstronomy for detailed monitoring of weather and phenomena at user-selected locations.
 - Created a friendly user interface that even non-technical users can navigate easily.
 - Set up automation with Celery for background weather checks to power alerts and send email notifications.
 - Developed a flexible architecture to allow easy integration of new APIs and alerts for future app expansion.